 Which foods contain B vitamins?

 Thiamin: whole grains, nuts, meat (especially pork) and fortified breakfast cereals*.

-Riboflavin: milk, eggs, liver, green vegetables and fortified breakfast cereals*.
+Riboflavin: milk, eggs, liver, mushrooms, green vegetables and fortified breakfast cereals*.

 B6: beef, fish and poultry, eggs, whole-grains and some vegetables.

 B12: meat, milk and eggs and some yeast extracts*